IlarionHalushka/ilarionhalushka.github.io/_posts/2021-02-16-Why-Development-Teams-Lose-Motivation.markdown

 ---

 #### We all lose motivation
 &nbsp;&nbsp;&nbsp; Level of motivation is never a constant value.
-It is an always changing value which depends on numerous factors which I tried to gather in this article.
+It is an **always changing value which depends on numerous factors** which I tried to gather in this article.

 &nbsp;&nbsp;&nbsp; I do accept that there are times when my level of motivation goes tremendously down.
 Most of the factors below I have experienced myself or have seen in teams that I worked with.

+&nbsp;&nbsp;&nbsp; See a related article about <a target="_blank" href="/How-Companies-Build-Trust-With-Employees">motivating employees</a>.

 #### Processes in company
 * daily chores instead of automated process.